dashpay/platform/packages/dashmate/README.md

 ```
 USAGE
   $ mn wallet:mint AMOUNT

 ARGUMENTS
   AMOUNT  amount of dash to be generated to address

 OPTIONS
+  -v, --verbose          use verbose mode for output
+  --config=config        configuration name to use
   -a, --address=address  recipient address instead of a new one
-  --config=config        configuration name to use
 ```

 To generate 1001 Dash to a new address: